nens/threedi-docs/source/e_klondike_workflow.rst

 Loading a schematisation into the Modeller Interface
 -----------------------------------------------------
-In order to upload the new schematisation to the :ref:`management screens <a_management_screens>`, the sqlite has to be loaded into your Modeller Interface.
+In order to upload the new schematisation to the :ref:`management screens <management_screens_what_is>`, the sqlite has to be loaded into your Modeller Interface.

 This can be done by: